-Paid sick & carer's leave
+Paid sick and carer's leave

 An employee can take paid sick leave when they can't work because of a personal illness or injury.
 This can include stress and pregnancy related illnesses.

 An employee can take paid carer's leave to care for or support a member of their immediate family or household who is:

 Employees may have to give notice or evidence to get paid for sick and carer's leave.
 Go to the Notice and medical certificates page for more information.

-Sick and carer's leave comes under the same leave entitlement.
+Paid sick and carer's leave comes under the same leave entitlement.
 It's also known as personal / carer's leave.